 I am in full-time education, is this programme for me?

 No, this programme is aimed at those already working in the industry.
-Students should visit Guru Live, BAFTA’s festival for career starters across film, television and games held in London, Scotland and Wales.
+Students should visit Guru Live, BAFTA’s festival for career starters across film, games and television held in London, Scotland and Wales.

 I am a BAFTA member, can I apply?

-This programme is not appropriate for full BAFTA Members.
-BAFTA Members will be invited to attend events and can nominate potential participants by emailing [email protected]
+No, this programme is not applicable to full BAFTA Members.
+BAFTA Members will be invited to attend events to meet participants and can nominate potential candidates by emailing [email protected]

-Participants from previous years are welcome to re-apply if they feel they would benefit from joining the programme for another year.
-Applicants will need to list credits made within the past two years.
+Participants from previous years are welcome to re-apply.
+Applicants will need to list credits made within the past three years.
 If you have taken parental leave in the last two years and would like to discuss your eligibility, please email [email protected]

 Where will the events take place?

-The events will take place in venues in major cities throughout the UK.
+The events will take place online and in venues across the UK.
 This will be based on the geographical location of the final group, with travel bursaries available for those based more than 50 miles away from the venue.

 Will BAFTA cover my travel to and from events?

-We do have a limited number of bursaries available to supplement travel costs for those travelling to an event more than 50 miles from their home address.
-More details will be available once you have been accepted and before you pay your fee.
+We have a number of travel bursaries available per event to supplement travel costs for those travelling more than 50 miles from their home address.
+Further details will be available once you have been accepted and before you pay your fee.

 I’m a writer, director, producer and I’d like to apply for mentoring, how do I do this?